 It will not matter how good your clinical skills are if your laboratory does not provide you with good technical work.
-In order to examine the risks, it is necessary to return again to the GDC's First Principle, to put patients' interests first.
-This means that if the GDC receives a complaint from a patient about alleged substandard laboratory work, the GDC will not accept the excuse that, for a certain cost, the lab will only provide a certain standard of technical work.
 In the end, you carry personal responsibility for the care of your patients so you will want to assure yourself that the laboratory you use will provide the appropriate quality of work.